OV3RLORDS-MODS/Node-Manager/README.md

 Official Discord: Join our community for support and updates!
 Discord Server https://discord.gg/RERh9UBY

-Thank you for choosing Node Manager.
+Thank you for choosing Node Panel.
 We hope it makes managing your game servers a lot easier and more enjoyable.
 If you have any questions or need assistance, feel free to reach out on our Discord server.
 Happy gaming! 🚀

 ============================================================

 IMPORTANT NOTICE:

-Please be aware that the Node Manager mod is protected by copyright and may not be reuploaded or redistributed without explicit written permission from me.
+Please be aware that the Node Panel mod is protected by copyright and may not be reuploaded or redistributed without explicit written permission from me.
 This includes any form of sharing, uploading to other sites, or including in mod packs.
 Unauthorized distribution will result in immediate action being taken to protect the intellectual property rights of Node Manager.

 ============================================================

-Custom Node Manager License
+Custom Node Panel License

-Copyright (c) 2024 Node Manager - GAME SERVER MANAGER
+Copyright (c) 2024 Node Panel - GAME SERVER MANAGER

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use